coder/coder/docs/templates/tutorial.md

 > **Tip**: You can edit the template to let developers connect to a workspace in [a few more ways](../ides.md).

+When you're done, you can stop the workspace.

 ## 7. Modify your template

 Now you can modify your template to suit your team's needs.